robzai/GameProject/readme.txt

 Rina has joined the game.

-Yao has joined as well!
+Yao has joined as well!hahah